Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Green Man mask

-While the waning sun still hovers in the sky and crops continuing to be gathered, it’s a rush against time to reap in the crops before the cold winter winds overtakes us.
-After completing the corn harvest started at Lammas; the farmer turns his attention to grapes from vines, apples from orchards, nuts, berries and other essential fruits and vegetables.
+While the waning sun still hovers in the sky and crops continuing to be gathered, it’s a rush against time to reap in the harvest before the cold winter winds overtakes us.
+After completing the corn and wheat harvest started at Lammas; the farmer turns his attention to grapes from vines, apples from orchards, nuts, berries and other essential fruits and vegetables.
 As the days become shorter his efforts to complete the harvest are aided by the light of the full moon.
 For this reason the full moon closest to Mabon is known as the “Harvest Moon”.

 Another name for this moon is the “Wine Moon”, for when apples and grapes are harvested, the grapes are pressed into wine and apples made into cider, both being favoured drinks of the season.
 The grapevine in particular was considered sacred by early Pagans and reached a height in popularity during the eighth century BCE.
 The followers of Dionysus/Bacchus, the gods of wine and inspiration, honoured the grape vine as a symbol of rebirth and transformation.